-The NVIDIA Container Toolkit is meant to run as a prestart hook.
+The NVIDIA Container Runtime hook is meant to run as a prestart hook.
 It also expects to receive its own name/location as the first program argument, and the string prestart as positional argument.
-Any other positional argument will cause the Toolkit to return immediately without performing any action.
+Any other positional argument will cause the hook to return immediately without performing any action.

-The hook environment also needs to grant visibility to the library and utility of libroidia-container.
+The hook environment also needs to grant visibility to the library and utility of librvidia-container.